2023-2024 Executive Summary

 Southern California environmental managers and scientists spend an estimated $50 million every year on monitoring aquatic environments, but have struggled to answer the big-picture questions being asked by the public: “Is it safe to swim in the ocean?”
 “Are locally caught fish safe to eat?” and “Are local ecosystems adequately protected?”
-The reason is that most monitoring is focused on addressing relatively compact areas that surround specific outfalls – monitoring that is required under state and federal laws.
-Even when scientists compile this compliance-based monitoring data from dozens of agencies, the resulting regional picture is incomplete.
-Recognizing this challenge, SCCWRP helps coordinate wide-scale regional monitoring programs across a variety of habitats, including streams, wetlands, estuaries, beaches and coastal waters.
-For each monitoring program, SCCWRP works with local and regional agencies to standardize data collection and coordinate analysis efforts, leveraging the limited resources of many to obtain comprehensive data on some of the region’s most pressing environmental challenges.
+The reason?
+Most of this money is allocated to keep tabs on the relatively compact areas that surround specific outfalls – monitoring that is required under state and federal laws.
+Consequently, when scientists compile this compliance-based monitoring data from dozens of agencies, the resulting regional picture is incomplete.
+Recognizing this challenge, SCCWRP has stepped in to coordinate and facilitate wide-scale regional monitoring programs across a variety of habitats, including streams, wetlands, estuaries, beaches and coastal waters.
+For each monitoring program, SCCWRP works with dozens of local and regional agencies to standardize data collection and coordinate analysis efforts, leveraging the limited resources of many to obtain comprehensive data on some of the region’s most pressing environmental challenges.
 These programs are among the top regional monitoring programs in the nation and have served as models for developing similar programs internationally.

 SCCWRP’s best-known monitoring program is the Southern California Bight Regional Monitoring Program, conducted every five years since the mid-1990s.
-The ongoing program mobilizes participating agencies to collect data from across a much greater expanse than just their outfall zones, allowing environmental managers to paint a comprehensive picture of the health of coastal waters that stretch from Point Conception in Santa Barbara County to just south of the U.S.-Mexico border.
-The Bight program’s freshwater counterpart, the Southern California Stormwater Monitoring Coalition Regional Watershed Monitoring Program, was launched in 2009 to monitor an area that stretches from the Ventura River in Ventura County to the Tijuana River straddling the U.S.-Mexico border.
-The key to success in developing integrated monitoring designs is SCCWRP’s ability to bring all parties to the table – from local and regional agencies to state and national entities – to work toward agreement on goals, study design and data interpretation.
-Not only do the comprehensive data sets help environmental managers establish appropriate priorities for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring information and implement findings.
+The ongoing program mobilizes participating agencies to collect data from across a much greater spatial area than just their outfall zones, allowing environmental managers to paint a comprehensive picture of the health of coastal waters that stretch from Point Conception in Santa Barbara County to just south of the U.S.-Mexico border.
+The Bight program’s freshwater counterpart, the Southern California Stormwater Monitoring Coalition (SMC) Regional Watershed Monitoring Program, was launched in 2009 to monitor an area that stretches from the Ventura River in Ventura County to the Tijuana River straddling the U.S.-Mexico border.
+SCCWRP also is helping to develop and implement a statewide program to monitor the health and resiliency of estuaries and other coastal habitats.
+Finally, SCCWRP is developing a standardized monitoring design that will generate comparable assessments of the dozens of stormwater BMPs that are installed each year throughout Southern California, laying the groundwork for regional assessment of this critical infrastructure (see Stormwater BMPs research theme).
+The key to success in developing integrated monitoring designs is SCCWRP’s ability to bring all parties to the table – from local and regional agencies to state and federal entities – to work toward agreement on goals, study design and data interpretation.
+Not only do the comprehensive data sets help environmental managers establish appropriate priorities and goals for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring information and implement findings.
 Regional monitoring also provides an important launching platform for SCCWRP’s member agencies and research collaborators to test new technologies and assessment tools.